Timelock Contract

 ## Self-Administered

-The Timelock is deployed as **self-administered** — it is its own admin:
+The Timelock is deployed **self-administered** (admin `None` → the contract is its own admin):

 * No single external address can bypass the time delay

-* The Timelock's own settings (minimum delay, roles) can only be changed through the Timelock itself
+* The Timelock's own settings (minimum delay, roles) can only be changed through the Timelock itself, via the `CustomAccountInterface` self-admin path

 * This creates a fully decentralised governance loop